 Green Swans Book Club

-Coming together, at a time of distancing, to imagine (and take action for) the future.
+Coming together to imagine (and take action for) the future.

 Welcome to the exploding universe of books focused on creating positive exponential shifts (Green Swans).

 Each month, we invite a brilliant person, at the forefront of some aspect of systems thinking, to discuss their thoughts and writing – and our CEO, Louise Kjellerup Roper, facilitates an interactive Book Club session with plenty of questions from members.